-Ted Cruz’s Congressional Term Limit Proposal Protects His Own Job, But Sure Made Him Popular For A Minute [Opinion]
+Ted Cruz’s Congressional Term Limit Proposal Protects His Own Job, But It Sure Made Him Popular For A Minute [Opinion]

 Besides, amendments can take some time to be ratified.
 It’s a process.
 The article proposed by Cruz states that it “shall be valid to all intents and purposes as part of the Constitution when ratified by the legislatures of three-fourths of the several States within seven years after the date of its submission by the Congress.”
 Cruz could easily get another term in before ratification.
 Then, after that, he’d have another 12 years in Congress before he’d have to find another job or retire.

-Cruz will be 48, at the very youngest, before his 12-year term limit could even possibly begin, thanks to the text he proposed.
+Cruz will be 48, at the very youngest, before his 12-year term limit could even possibly begin thanks to the text he proposed.
 More likely, it wouldn’t be ratified until after his next term begins.
 Consequently, he would be minimally 54-years-old before his 12-year term limit would begin.
-Maybe now would be a good time to mention that members of Congress are eligible for a pension at the age of 62, provided that they have completed at least five years of service, according to a senate document.
+Maybe now would be a good time to mention that members of Congress are eligible for a pension at the age of 62, provided that they have completed at least five years of service, according to a Senate document.

 Cruz said that lawmakers “have a responsibility to answer the voters’ call-to-action.”